Risk-X: Real-Time Risk Intelligence

 • Dashboard: Streamlit deployed on Azure Container Apps

-• Monitoring: Azure Monitor (and logs/metrics from services)
+• Monitoring: Azure Monitor

 • Explainability: Rule-based “reason codes”

-Project Workflow
+Project workflow

-• 1) Data Replay / Producer
+1) Data replay / producer

 Replay IEEE-CIS records in time order and publish each transaction as a JSON event into Azure Event Hubs.